FastV1per/Alien_DNA_tutorial/alien_dna/README.md

 Welcome to a small introduction of bioinformatics.
 What is bioinformatics?
 Bioinformatics is a sub-branch of biotechnology where we take biological data to understand and analyze with multiple interface programs.
 Before we get started, we need to download some software and that would depend on your operating system.
 Your operating system (OS) is the program that runs your computer.
 For example, WindowsOS and MacOS are operating systems.
 How you're seeing this "README.md" file is through your operating system.
 Although bioinformatician use Windows and Mac for day to day use, where they store data and compile their analysis is through LinuxOS.
 How do you check what operating system you have?
 All apple products have MacOS, anything else uses WindowsOS EXCEPT Chrombook.
 Chrombook uses ChromeOS.

+# Requirements for this Lab
+* A laptop
+* Good internet
+* LinuxOS
+* Storage space (At least 15GB)
+* An open mind set

+# What is not required
+* Any prior history of coding

 # Downloading LinuxOS

+**PLEASE HAVE AT LEAST 2.7 GB OF FREE STOREAGE SPACE** These programs are BIG so please save any homework or projects on the clound or on a hard drive and uninstall any games or apps on your computer that you haven't palyed in a long time.

 ## Windows
 Please download the following programs here: